+2022-23 2023-24 2024-25

+Statutory recording and reporting

+orised absences o total absences

+No. of referrals Education to Child Missing In

+ildren in Public Care / Privately fostered

+Number of fixed-term

+No. of exclusions Number of permanent

+Comment (optional)

+No. referrals to a member of sta LADO (allegation against aff)

+No. of Low Lev (allegations/cor harm threshold, ncerns that do not meet the

+safeguarding inter-agency

-2021/22 2022/23 2023/24 No. of new safeguarding concerns referred by staff to DSL No. of new safeguarding concerns referred by DSL to the IFD or Early Help Team No. of children currently receiving support from a school-based professional (including school nurse, counsellor, mental health lead etc. No. of children currently known to be receiving support from external agencies including Health Service, CAMH, CHUMs etc. who have not been recorded in previous terms' reports.
-No. of children on 'Early Help Plan' who have not been recorded in previous terms' reports.
-No. of children on 'Child In Need Plan' who have not been recorded in previous terms' reports.
-No. of children on 'Child Protection Plan' who have not been recorded in previous terms' reports.
+No. of new safe referred by sta eguarding concerns ff to DSL

+No. of new safeguarding concerns referred by DSL to the IFD or Early Help Team

+No. of children currently receiving support from a school-based professional (including school nurse, counsellor, mental health lead etc.

+No. of children currently known to be receiving support from external agencies including Health Service, CAMH, CHUMs etc. who were not recorded in previous terms' reports.

+on 'Early Help Plan' recorded in previous

+No. of children on 'Child In Need Plan' who were not recorded in previous terms' reports.

+No. of children on 'Child Protection Plan' who were not recorded in previous terms' reports.

-Reported incidents of specific safeguarding issues
+Reported in specific sa ncidents of feguarding issues

-2021/22 2022/23 2023/24

-Cyberbullying
+Child-on-child Cyberbullying

-Homophobic Incident
+Abuse - No. of Homophobic Incident

+2022-23 2023-24 2024-25

-Child-on-child Racist Incident
+reported incidents Racist Incident

-Abuse Physical Bullying
+Physical Bullying

-Abuse Sexual harassment and
+Sexual harassment and violence

-violence

 Verbal Bullying

+Self-Harm No. of reported incidents

+No. of children severely self- harming

+Eating Disorders No. of reported incidents

+No. of children receiving further intervention

 No. of reported incidents

-Self-Harm No. of children severely

-self-harming

-No. of reported incidents

-Eating Disorders No. of children receiving
+Mental Health No. of children receiving further intervention

-further intervention

-No. of reported incidents
+Domestic and Hono No. of reported inc

-No. of children receiving

-Mental Health further intervention

-Domestic and Hon

-Child exploitation
+Child exploitation - incidents - No. of reported

 Serious Incident Reports

+this period (not all 3 No. of Serious Incidents raised during this period (not all Serious Incidents will be reported to the Charity Commission).

+No. of serious incidents reported to the Charity Commission by the Trust.

-Appendix 5 - Annual Review of Safeguarding in the school - terms of reference
+22. Appendix 6 - Annual Review of Safeguarding in the school - terms of reference